 You have the responsibility to report damages/vandalism to Residence Staff.
 If you are responsible for the damage, please contact your Residence Fellow immediately.
-Should there be something in your room that requires repair, please submit a work order by logging into eRezLife, locating the "Work Order" section or follow this link:
+Should there be something in your room that requires repair, please submit a work order by logging into eRezLife and locating the "Work Order" section. https://carleton.erezlife.com/

-carleton.erezlife.com/app/one.php?manager=incidentView&form\type\id=10168 Note: The submission of a work order is considered written permission for Facilities Staff to enter your room to make appropriate repairs.
+Note: The submission of a work order is considered written permission for Facilities Staff to enter your room and/or adjacent rooms to make appropriate repairs.